Management of antipsychotic medications for responsive behaviour in residential aged care

 Certificate of Completion

-Learn how to create an evidence-based plan to support the optimisation of antipsychotic medication management for responsive behaviours, in your workplace.
+Learn how to create an evidence-based plan to support the minimisation of antipsychotic medication management for responsive behaviours, in your workplace.

 Suitable for people working in: